The Woman King: Box office

 In the United States and Canada, The Woman King was projected to gross around $12 million in its opening weekend, with some studios estimating it could reach as much as $16 million.
 The film made $6.8 million on its first day, including $1.7 million from Thursday night previews.
 It went on to over-perform and debut at $19.05 million from 3,765 theaters, topping the box office.
-Of the opening weekend audience, 60% were female, 58% were over the age of 35, and 59% were African-American.
+Of the opening-weekend audience, 60% were female, 58% were over the age of 35, and 59% were African American.
 In its second weekend, the film made $11.1 million (a drop of 42%), finishing behind newcomer Don't Worry Darling.
 In its third weekend, the film made $6.8 million, finishing third.

 Critical response

 The Woman King received positive reviews from critics for the cast's performance, including Viola Davis's starring role and Thuso Mbedu's breakout performance, and its action choreography, while some minor disappointment was expressed with the script.
+On Metacritic the film has a weighted average score of 76 out of 100, based on 35 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film a rare average grade of "A+" on an A+ to F scale, while those at PostTrak gave the film a 95% overall positive score.

-Lovia Gyarkye of The Hollywood Reporter wrote, "A crowd-pleasing epic think Braveheart with Black women."
+Lovia Gyarkye of The Hollywood Reporter wrote, "A crowd-pleasing epic—think Braveheart with Black women."
 Robert Daniels at RogerEbert.com said, "When The Woman King works, it's majestic...
 The magnitude and the awe this movie inspires are what epics like Gladiator and Braveheart are all about."
 Kate Erbland of IndieWire said, "A hell of a time at the movies, a seemingly 'niche' topic with great appeal, the sort of battle-heavy feature that will likely engender plenty of hoots and hollers." /Film's Chris Evangelista said it was "an absolute blast.
 It's a film that isn't afraid to get you cheering."
 BBC critic Caryn James wrote, "It is a splashy popcorn movie with a social conscience."